Sketchy-C/Sketchy-C/README.md

 ### 🧑‍💻 About Me:
 - Hello, I'm the person you need.
 I offer tailored solutions with expertise in both front-end and back-end software development, helping you achieve your goals.
-- I specialize in creating efficient Chrome extensions and Microsoft Excel add-ins that significantly boost productivity by automating everyday tasks, making life easier for users.
+- I also specialize in creating efficient Chrome extensions and Microsoft Excel add-ins that significantly boost productivity by automating everyday tasks, making life easier for users.
 - Whether it's streamlining workflows or developing custom tools to meet your specific needs, I guarantee results that align with your objectives.
 - Let's collaborate to create something that works seamlessly for you and drives meaningful results.
 I'm here to turn your ideas into effective, user-friendly software solutions.